apify/apify-docs/docs/tutorials/cache-repeated-page-data.md

                     };
                     await Apify.pushData(result);
                 } else {
-                    // If the cache doesn't have this seller, we have to go to his or her page await requestQueue.addRequest({
+                    // If the cache doesn't have this seller, we have to go to their page await requestQueue.addRequest({
                         url: `https://marketplace.com/seller/${sellerId}`,
                         userData: {